Kaguya-sama: Love Is War (TV series): Season 3

 On 25 October 2020, an original video animation and a third season were announced for production during the "Kaguya-sama Wants To Tell You On Stage" special event.
 The OVA was bundled with the manga's twenty-second volume, which was released on 19 May 2021.
 The third season titled Kaguya-sama: Love Is War – Ultra Romantic aired from 9 April to 25 June 2022, with returning staff and cast members.

-Upcoming television special
+Television special

 An anime television special, Kaguya-sama: Love Is War – The Stairway to Adulthood, was announced in June 2025.
+The anime special premiered on 31 December of the same year, with the staff and cast reprised their roles.
+The opening theme song is "Abunai Kioku" (アブナイキオク) by Masayuki Suzuki featuring Aoi Koga.

+Films

+Following the conclusion of the third season, a new anime project was announced to be in production.
+It was later revealed that the new project is an anime film titled Kaguya-sama: Love Is War – The First Kiss That Never Ends.
+The main cast from the television series reprised their roles.
+The film was released on 17 December 2022.

+After the airing of The Stairway to Adulthood television special, an anime film featuring the original story by Aka Akasaka and serving as the story's conclusion, Kaguya-sama: Love Is War – The Final Chapter, was announced.

 International release

+The English-language logo used for its overseas releases that is issued by Aniplex of America.

-Aniplex of America acquired the series in North America, and streamed the series on Crunchyroll, Hulu, and FunimationNow.
+The series is licensed by Aniplex's U.S. subsidiary in North America, and streamed the series on Crunchyroll, Hulu, and FunimationNow.
 In Australia and New Zealand, AnimeLab simulcasted the series within the region.
 The series is licensed by Muse Communication and was streamed on Netflix, bilibili, iQIYI in Southeast Asia.
-Funimation acquired exclusive streaming rights for the season in late March; the company began airing an English dub for the second season on July 25, with the first season dub streaming on 9 March 2021.
+Funimation acquired exclusive streaming rights for the season in late March; the company began airing an English dub, produced by Studio Nano in Plano, Texas, for the second season on July 25, with the first season dub streaming on 9 March 2021.